akashebaev-ux/flat_app/README.md

 # Overview

+# Real Estate Investment Analysis App

-**Real Estate Analysis App** is a command-line data analysis tool that scrapes apartment listings and identifies potential real estate investment opportunities.
+A Python application that **scrapes apartment listings from Krisha.kz**, analyzes real estate market data, and identifies **potential investment opportunities**.

-The application collects apartment listings from real estate websites using Selenium, processes the data with Pandas, calculates investment metrics, and exports results to Google Sheets.
+The application automatically processes property listings using statistical analysis and exports the results to **Google Sheets** for easy viewing and tracking.

-The program runs as a **single-use session**, allowing the user to define search criteria such as location, rooms, and budget, and performs investment metric calculations including price per m² and undervaluation detection.

-**The application:**
+---

+## Features

-- Scrapes apartment listings
+- Scrapes apartment listings from **Krisha.kz**

-- Cleans and filters data
+- Filters listings by **number of rooms**
+- Optional filtering by **location or district**
+- Filters properties by **maximum budget**

-- Calculates price per square meter
+- Calculates **price per square meter**

-- Identifies undervalued apartments

-- Ranks investment opportunities
+- Removes unrealistic listings using **statistical filtering**
+- Detects **undervalued properties**
+- Generates an **investment score**

-- Saves results to Google Sheets
+- Saves results to **Google Sheets**
+- Highlights the **top investment opportunities**

+---

+## Project Workflow

+1. User enters search criteria:
+   - Country
+   - City
+   - Number of rooms
+   - Preferred location
+   - Maximum budget

+2. **Playwright** scrapes property listings from Krisha.kz.

+3. The data is cleaned and structured using **Pandas**.

+4. The application calculates:

+   - Apartment size (m²)
+   - Price per square meter
+   - Z-score (market deviation)
+   - Liquidity score
+   - Center location score
+   - Overall investment score

+5. Listings are ranked by **investment score**.

+6. Results are exported to **Google Sheets** where the best opportunities are highlighted.

+---

 # Instructions